We Care About Wayuu Artisans

 Weaving and crocheting have the utmost cultural relevance for the people of the tribe.
 The rites of passage for women include becoming a master weaver and weave your mochila.

 As technology has taken the place of many human activities and jobs, handmade items become a rarer commodity.
-The Wayuu allow people from all corners of the world to acquire a unique piece of handmade art.
+The Wayuu Market allows people from all corners of the world to acquire a unique piece of handmade art.
 They are without a doubt, a gift to fashion and a gift to us!

 Check out our first Website!